 I made one more quick stop to snag another picture of the Halema‘uma‘u Crater.
 I know the best view is up at the Jaggar Museum at night, but something about the smoke created by lava in the background with the green forest in the foreground intrigued me.
 Volcanoes really are interesting beasts of mother nature.

 Near the visitor center I saw a sign for the Sulfur Banks Trail.
 I was getting hungry, but I couldn't resist the detour.
 It was pretty much what you would expect when you think of sulfur, yellowish green rocks with a um unique odor.
 There was a lot of good information to read about the role sulfur plays in volcanoes if you're into that sort of thing.
-For me, I just thought it was another different and unique aspect of VNP that continued to add to the experience.

 However, I did make a little time to do the 1.5 mile hike to the petroglyphs near the end of Chain of Craters road.
 I've always found petroglyphs fascinating, because it shows how people documented their culture when there was no written language.
 These figures are still far superior to my artistic ability.